 If applied correctly, ceramic coatings do not fog, delaminate or chip off the paint surface.
 It is considered “semi-permanent” due to the fact it will always be there until it is abraded off the surface.

 Ceramic coatings protect the paint surface by repelling water and dirt, they increase gloss, they increase chemical resistance, they increase resistance to abrasion and add additional UV blockers to prevent color fading and oxidation.

 They do not stop rock chips, they do not prevent water spotting, they do not replace proper care and maintenance, they do not prevent dings or dents, they are not bulletproof and they do not last a “lifetime”.
 Do not buy into marketing hype presented by some ceramic coating manufacturers.

-Check online reviews on Google, Facebook etc. Look for photos and videos of prior paint corrections and ceramic coating installations the installer has done.
-Also, look for reviews on CQuartz Finest Reserve and CQuartz Professional.
+Check online reviews on Google, Facebook, Twitter etc. Look for photos and videos of prior paint corrections and ceramic coating installations the installer has done.
+Also, look for reviews about CQuartz Finest Reserve and CQuartz Professional.

 OK, you have done your research and you have decided you want the looks, convenience, durability, ease of maintenance, hydrophobic properties and brilliant shine that CQuartz Finest Reserve or CQuartz Professional offers.
 What's next?

 The most important thing you can do when choosing a ceramic coating is find the right installer.
 It is the skill level and the execution of properly preparing the vehicle before the ceramic coating application that is going to determine the quality of the end result.